-29 APPOINTMENT OF COMMITTEES AND SUB-COMMITTEES (back to procedure rules contents)
+29 APPOINTMENT OF COMMITTEES AND SUB-COMMITTEES

 - (a) The Full Council shall, at its Annual Meeting, appoint such Committees and Sub-Committees as it is required to appoint by or under statute or it considers expedient for the performance of its functions. - (b) All Members and co-opted persons shall be appointed to Committees and Sub-Committees by name.